teafor-me/teafor.me/README.md

 Do you think teafor.me's frontend is missing something?
 New pages and components that expand what teafor.me has to offer are always welcome.

-Start by opening a feature request describing what you'd like to add, and make sure to state that you'll be able to implement it.
+Start by opening an issue using the `Feature Request` template describing what you'd like to add, and make sure to state that you'll be able to implement it.
 Please note that not all pages and components can be added to teafor.me for various reasons, so it's best to wait for confirmation that your page/component can be added before starting work on it.

-To contribute to the frontend, fork this repository and add your custom page(s) or component(s) in the `templates/frontend` folder, then submit your code via a pull request.
-Please stick to TSX and try to keep the number of dependencies beyond those already in `package.json` to a minimum.
-If your contribution includes new styles, please add them as a Sass module in the `styles` folder.
+To contribute to the frontend, fork this repository and add your custom page(s) or component(s) in the [`templates/frontend`](/templates/frontend/) folder, then submit your code via a pull request. **Please stick to TSX and try to keep the number of dependencies beyond those already in `package.json` to a minimum.** If your contribution includes new styles, please add them as a Sass module in the [`styles`](/templates/frontend/styles/) folder.

 If you need access to parts of teafor.me's frontend code for your contribution, make sure to mention this in your feature request and to be in touch with teafor.me's administrator.